geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 27. Note how the **FieldValuesAsText** column is replaced with two **FieldValuesAsText**-related columns, one titled **FieldValuesAsText.Customer** and the other **FieldValuesAsText.Assignto.** The names associated with these fields are displayed for each record from the SharePoint list.

 28. On the far-left end of the ribbon at the top of the **Power Query Editor**, select **Close &amp; Apply**.
 In the drop-down menu that appears, select **Close &amp; Apply**.
-If a warning message appears in a yellow bar below the ribbon that indicates **There are pending changes in your queries that haven't been applied**, select the **Apply changes** button that appears on the right-side of the message bar.

 	An **Apply query changes** window appears that shows the progression of applying the data from the SharePoint list to the report.
 It will take a few seconds for the query changes to apply.

 29. Once the query process completes, a **Fields** pane should appear on the far right of the screen.
 If the **Fields** pane is not expanded to show the actual fields, select the left pointing arrow **(&lt;)** that appears above **Fields** to open the pane.
 ‎